← Back to Blog

 Senior Data Analyst, Acme Corp | 2021-Present

-Summary: Highly motivated data professional with strong analytical skills and passion for driving insights.
-Team player committed to results-driven culture.
+Summary: Highly motivated data professional with strong analytical skills and a passion for driving insights.
+Team player committed to a results-driven culture.

 Jane Smith

 Summary: Senior data analyst with 6 years building product analytics dashboards at SaaS companies.
-Reduced churn by 23% at Acme by surfacing 4 leading-indicator metrics the product team adopted.
-Targeting Product Analytics Manager roles where ownership of metric design meets cross-team partnership.
+Reduced churn 23% by surfacing 4 leading-indicator metrics the product team adopted.
+Targeting Product Analytics Manager roles.

-• Built 14 product-analytics dashboards adopted by 6 product squads, replacing the previous reporting tool and cutting weekly reporting hours from 22 to 4.
+• Built 14 dashboards adopted by 6 product squads, cutting weekly reporting hours from 22 to 4.

-• Designed retention metrics that identified a 31% drop-off in week-2 of onboarding, leading to a redesign that lifted week-2 retention from 47% to 61%.
+• Designed retention metrics that lifted week-2 retention from 47% to 61%.

-The "after" version puts the target role title in the Headline, a measurable achievement in the summary, and 3 first-fixation bullets with asymmetric numbers (23%, 31%, 14 dashboards, week-2).
-A recruiter scanning in 7 seconds sees product analytics, dashboards, retention metrics, and concrete numbers.
-They keep reading.
+The "after" version leads with the target title, a measurable achievement, and number-first bullets.
+A recruiter scanning in 7 seconds sees product analytics, dashboards, and concrete numbers, and keeps reading.
 The "before" version gets closed during the summary line.

-1. Name visible in 1 second: top of page, larger than body text, no clever fonts.
+1. Name visible instantly: top of page, larger than body text, no clever fonts.

-2. Job title matches target role: at the top of your most recent role, exact target-role language or a parenthetical alternate.
+2. Job title matches the target role: exact language or a parenthetical alternate.

-5. 2 to 3 line summary present: states years of experience, top achievement, target role.
+4. 2 to 3 line summary: years of experience, top achievement, target role.
 No fluff.

-6. First 3 bullets start with a number, tool, or strong specific verb: not "Responsible for" or "Worked on."
+5. First bullets start with a number, tool, or strong verb: not "Responsible for."

 Resume checklist showing the seven elements that survive the 7 second recruiter scan

-QuickResumeAI builds resumes in single-column, top-third-optimized layouts by default.
-It pulls the target job title from any posting you paste in, generates a tight 2 to 3 line summary with your real numbers, and orders your bullets so the strongest ones land in the first fixation zone.
-The whole resume is ready to submit in under 5 minutes.
+QuickResumeAI builds single-column, top-third-optimized layouts by default.
+It pulls the target job title from any posting you paste in, writes a tight summary with your real numbers, and orders your bullets so the strongest land first.
 Try QuickResumeAI.

 For related help, see our guide on why your resume is rejected by ATS and how many bullet points per job on a resume.
-If your summary section is the weak point, our resume summary examples guide shows 12 worked versions.
+If your summary section is the weak point, our resume summary examples guide has copy-ready versions by job type.

 Frequently Asked Questions